 Bigger is not necessarily better.
 Publish only content that is relevant to your site’s theme or purpose.
 Create engaging content focused on educating, sharing or provoking action, always showing your authenticity and values.
 Google is getting better and better at detecting whether your content helps users.
 Poor content will bear penalties, and may not be indexed.

 Good User Experience:

 Focus on things that improve your user experience.
 Do the pages load quickly?
-Are your images clear, pertinent and optimized for search?
+Are your images clear, pertinent and optimally sized for search?
 Are you using a large enough font, including white space and writing with subheadings and callouts?

 All these elements help to make your content easier to read and enjoy, satisfying both your reader and Google.